John Henry Ducachet Wingfield

 John Henry Ducachet Wingfield (September 24, 1833 – July 27, 1898) was the first bishop of the Episcopal Diocese of Northern California, serving in that capacity from 1874 to 1898.

 Early life and education

-John Henry Ducachet Wingfield was born in Portsmouth, Virginia on September 24, 1833, son of the Reverend John Henry Wingfield and Elizabeth Swepson.
-He was educated at St Timothy's College in Maryland from where he graduated in 1850 and taught there for two years.
+John Henry Ducachet Wingfield was born in Portsmouth, Virginia on September 24, 1833, son of the Reverend John Henry Wingfield (1796-1871) and Elizabeth Swepson (1801-1858).
+He was educated at St Timothy's College in Maryland from which he graduated in 1850 and taught there for two years.
 He then attended the College of William & Mary, winning a prize for best essay at the latter and graduating in 1853.
 After this he returned to teaching at St Timothy's for a year.
-He also earned a Doctor of Divinity from the College of William & Mary in 1869 and a Doctor of Law in 1874.
+He also received an honorary Doctor of Divinity from the College of William & Mary in 1869 and a Doctor of Law in 1874.
 He also studied at the Virginia Theological Seminary, graduating in 1858.

 Ordained Ministry

 Wingfield was ordained deacon on January 17, 1858 by Bishop George W. Freeman of Arkansas, and priest on July 1, 1859 by Bishop John Johns of Virginia.
 In July 1858 he became assistant to his father who was rector of Trinity Church in Portsmouth, Virginia and retained the position until 1864.
 He then became rector of Christ Church in Bel Air North, Maryland from 1864 until 1865, and then rector of St Paul's Church in Petersburg, Virginia from 1868-1875, where he founded the St. Paul's School for Young Ladies in 1871 and established a large school for the poor of the city.